pongasoft/glu/docs/manual/src/main/sphinx/source/static-model.rst

 ``metadata``
 ^^^^^^^^^^^^

 This section is of type :term:`metadata` and can contain any kind of information you want to store alongside your model.
 One way to think about it is `structured comments`.
-The console can be configured to display and/or use some of this information (TODO: add link).
+The console can be configured to display and/or use some of this information (TODO: add link)

+.. tip:: The ``name`` entry will be used in the console in addition to the checksum of the model (if it is provided).
+It is strongly encouraged to give a unique name to a model so that it is easier to differentiate them in the console.

 .. _static-model-agentTags: